2021 Year in Review

 One of the curious, although sometimes agonizingly slow, aspects of porn is the time that passes during post-process and distribution.
 Sometimes a lot of time can pass between the time you’re on set and the blissful day a video is released, which makes it all the more a gift.

 A perfect example of this is STARK, a short sex scene by Stoya in which I had the pleasure of performing with a fellow non-binary porn performer, Cam Damage!
-Filmed back in February 2019, the video was released on ZeroSpaces this year, and Cam and I got to relive our very good time 🙂 The cherry on top, is this review!
+Filmed back in February 2019, the video is available on PinkLabel.TV here, and Cam and I got to relive our very good time 🙂 The cherry on top, is this review!
 Now that these have been released, they make a wonderfully pre-COVID porno time capsule.

 Porn in times of Corona